jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 ![](images/Objects.004.png)

 An object reference may then be *Nothing* or *null*.
-Shapes other than circles might also be given a cross drawn inside it, to indicate it is empty.
+Shapes *other* than circles might also be given a cross drawn inside it, to indicate it is empty.

 ## Multiplicity

-A simplified description of multiplicity may be that it is the distinction between single and multiple.
-A related object might be a single object, but objects may also be part of a list.
+A simplified description of multiplicity may be that it is the distinction between *single* and *multiple*.
+A related object might be a *single* object, but objects may also be part of a *list*.

 A single related object might hold a reference to one object.
 But the reference may not be filled in yet.
 Then it might point to no object at all.
 Therefore, it may be said that it might have a multiplicity of between 0 and 1.
 But for short it could be called multiplicity 1.
 A list may contain zero or more objects.
 In that case the multiplicity might be between 0 and n.
 For short it may be called just n.